-Celso Delgado Jr. serves as an appointed faculty at USC’s University Center for Excellence in Developmental Disabilities (UCEDD) at Children’s Hospital Los Angeles (CHLA).
-Dr. Delgado’s role is to integrate and provide mental health occupational therapy services in the Full Service Partnership (FSP) program of UCEDD, which is a model designed to benefit children and families experiencing significant emotional, psychological, or behavioral challenges that interfere with their well being.
+Celso Delgado Jr. serves as an appointed faculty at USC’s University Center for Excellence in Developmental Disabilities (UCEDD) at Children’s Hospital Los Angeles.
+Dr. Delgado’s role is to provide an occupational perspective and mental health services to children and families in the Child Full Service Partnership (FSP) program at UCEDD.
+FSP is designed to support people who have been historically underserved/unserved by services and experience significant emotional, psychological or behavioral needs.
+He is also an instructor of the Mental Health Practice Immersion course for students in the division’s entry-level professional program.
+He also provides remote supervision to occupational therapy students from the division placed at a mental health forensic program in Los Angeles.

-Dr. Delgado is also a clinical instructor of the Mental Health Practice Immersion in the USC Chan Division’s entry-level professional educational program.
-He has primarily provided occupational therapy services to at-risk populations in community-based settings.
-He also has experience as an intervener providing Lifestyle Redesign® intervention in Spanish and English to people with spinal cord injuries at-risk of developing pressure ulcers as part of USC’s Pressure Ulcer Prevention Study (PUPS), a research program funded by the National Institute of Health (NIH).
-Dr. Delgado has also worked at Occupational Therapy Training Program (Torrance, Calif.) where he provided occupation-based intervention for at-risk youth and families throughout the Greater Los Angeles area labeled with mental health illnesses.
+Dr. Delgado has primarily provided services in community-based settings to populations that are considered “at risk.”
+He has experience as an intervener providing Lifestyle Redesign intervention in Spanish and English to people with spinal cord injuries at-risk of developing pressure ulcers through USC’s Pressure Ulcer Prevention Study, a research program that was funded by the National Institute of Health.
+Dr. Delgado has also worked at Occupational Therapy Training Program (Torrance, Calif.), where he provided occupation-based interventions to at-risk youth and families throughout the Greater Los Angeles area labeled with mental health illness.

 Doctorate of Occupational Therapy (OTD)